 Some utilities in Oregon do not require production meters.
 We will let you know if you will be getting one.

-About 30-45 days after your installation, Washington residents should receive a certification letter from the state Department of Revenue.
+About 30-45 days after your installation, Washington residents should receive a certification letter from Washington State University.
 Put this in a safe place!

 It’s your responsibility to keep an eye on your inverter and make sure it’s functioning.

 Your system will not function if the power goes out.
 While this seems contrary to having solar, the system shuts down so that power isn’t fed back to the grid, thereby protecting utility workers who are trying to make repairs.